How to Read Your Kundli

 Ask Our AI Astrologer About ThisFrequently Asked Questions

 Start with lagna, Moon, and the strongest occupied houses.
 Those three layers usually tell you how the chart behaves before you go deeper.
+A good Vedic reading still checks the full chart, because a concept that is accurate in principle can behave very differently once house placement, aspects, and current dasha are added.

 Yes, but only at a structural level.
 Dashas become necessary when you want to know which part of the chart is currently active.
+A good Vedic reading still checks the full chart, because a concept that is accurate in principle can behave very differently once house placement, aspects, and current dasha are added.